Gay Mardi Gras History

 The Night of the Black Mask is held the Friday before Mardi Gras drawing thousands to the South's Oldest Leather Block Party.
 Sponsored by the Phoenix/Eagle and Lords of Leather, the event is hosted at the corner of Elysian Fields and N. Rampart Streets.

 One Gay tradition that flourishes and attracts participants and an audience from across the globe is the Bourbon Street Awards.
-2015 will mark the 51st anniversary of the Bourbon Street Awards.
+2016 will mark the 52nd anniversary of the Bourbon Street Awards.
 Presented by Oz New Orleans and sponsored by Ambush Mag, these awards are one of the highlights of Gay carnival.
 The Bourbon Street Awards were originally held on Bourbon and Dumaine, then moved to St. Ann and Burgundy.
-Today, the Awards are held on the corner of Bourbon and St. Ann in front of Oz in the 800 block of Bourbon Street and beginning at 12noon.
+Today, the Awards are held on the corner of Bourbon and St. Ann in front of Oz in the 800 block of Bourbon Street beginning at 12noon.

 At 2pm every Mardi Gras, revelers head on over to Ambush Headquarters, 828 Bourbon Street, for the annual Krewe of Queenateenas [KOQ] Official Gay Mardi Gras Bead Toss.
 Now in its 29th year, the bead toss is led by the KOQ's reigning King Cake Queen [KCQ], complete with changing balcony theme.
 For the best pearls on Bourbon Street, join the crowds in front of the balcony!